-A 240 ml cup of hot brewed coffee has 96 mg of caffeine compared to 28.8 mg of caffeine in a 240-ml cup of green tea.
+An 8-ounce cup of hot brewed coffee has 96 mg of caffeine compared to 28.8 mg of caffeine in an 8-ounce cup of green tea.

 Even though the amount of caffeine in black coffee may range between 70 to 140 mg, a tea drinker would still need roughly 3 cups of green tea to get the same caffeinated effect as a cup of coffee.
 Something interesting to note is that looking on a gram-per-gram basis, green coffee beans actually have a lower caffeine content than green tea, but fewer tea leaves are used per brew.

 In addition to caffeine, an 8-ounce cup of green tea contains 2.4 mg of magnesium, 19.2 mg of potassium, and 2.4 mg of sodium (3).
 The same amount of coffee has 4.8 mg of calcium, 7.2 mg of magnesium, 7.2 mg of phosphorus, 118 mg of potassium, 4.8 mg of sodium, and 6.24 mg of choline (4).

 Matcha is a form of green tea made from the same leaves of the Camellia sinensis plant, but the dried tea leaves are ground into a powder.
 When brewing traditional green tea, the tea leaves are steeped in hot water before being filtered out.
 When making matcha, the powder is whisked into hot water and consumed by the tea drinker.